wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 Now, set up an Application Password for your current user, configure it in Postman under Authorization, and try the request again.

-It should work this time.
+It should work this time, and you'll see the number of rows inserted in the response.
+To verify this, check the form_submissions table in your database, to make sure the data has been inserted.

 ## Creating a custom WP REST API endpoint to fetch a single submission